adcondev/my-learning-notes/RED2000/NOTES.md

 - I will look for cheatsheets for technology i am interested in.
 Look for the n8n repository, it has a lot of useful resources and workflows.

 - I still working in MERN stack tutorial.
 I have dependencies through Docker containers, thay are part of my Dev Containers setup.
 I worked again on Dev Containers and Codespaces.
 It was a day about containers, docker and docker-compose.

+## 🗓️ **WEEK 14: TBD**

+**Period:** October 06 - October 10, 2025

+- I keep working on the MERN stack tutorial.
+I have setup the container of each service, now i will work on the code.
+As for now, i have a "Hello, World!" implementation for each service.
+- I will check how a Js Promise would look like in Go.
+I know there are goroutines and channels, but i want to see a simple example that mimics the behavior of Promises in JavaScript.

 ---